 If you are a Brazilian resident, your worldwide income will be subject to personal income tax at a progressive rate that peaks at 27.5%.
 If you are a non-resident, you are responsible for taxes only on Brazilian income, and you are not required to even bother filing an income tax return until you become a resident.

-For residents paying tax on worldwide income, the tax rates from the Secretariat of the Federal Revenue of Brazil for 2011 are as follows:
+For residents paying tax on worldwide income, the tax rates for 2015 are as follows:

 |Earnings in Real (BRL- R$)||Rate Applicable to Income Level (%)|

 |42,870.16 to 53,565.72||22.5%|

 |53,566.72 and above||27.5%|

 There are no regional or state income taxes in Brazil, though some municipalities will levy a service tax on businesses or real estate transfers (usually 2%).

 As of January 1, 2016, for residents, capital gains are taxed at: